-Saarioinen initiated a project to boost responsibility work in the beginning of 2013.
-When the projects finished at the end of 2013, responsibility work continued as a part of everyday work.
-The project consisted of four sub-projects: responsible products, environmental responsibility, responsible human resources and responsible sourcing.
-These themes are all a part of responsible business.
+Saarioinen initiated a project to boost responsibility work in 2013.
+When the project finished at the end of 2013, responsibility work has continued as a part of everyday work.
+The project in 2013 consisted of four sub-projects: responsible products, environmental responsibility, responsible human resources and responsible sourcing.
+These themes are all part of Saarioinen's way of doing responsible business.